ThomasLengeling/RoboScope/PCB/README.md

 - Add more though holes.
 - position of the power source interfere with the interface board.
 - smaller in the sides.
+- Cable going add VCC 3.3 connector for sensor MUX
+- Change outputs to the top board so that only one cable has all the signal configurations for the top switches and bottom switches.

 ### Power Board